In a nutshell

 - Criminal pupils tend to have practical smarts rather than being brainboxes with tons of awards and prizes to their names, but you still need a good degree to get your foot in the door.

 - There are many ways of getting that all-important exposure to the criminal justice system.
-Find out more about pro bono and volunteering.
+Consider a visit to court to observe a trial.